-Looking ahead, GBE will continue to ultimate guide to all things sustainab, allowing users to discern the truth behind the marketing when it comes to supposedly ‘green’ solutions, and choose the service or product that meets their exact needs. will grow over the coming as Brian and his collaborators enhance it further.
+Looking ahead, GBE will continue to create an ultimate guide to all things sustainable, allowing users to discern the truth behind the marketing when it comes to supposedly ‘green’ solutions, and choose the service or product that meets their exact needs.
+GBE will continue to grow over the coming decades as Brian and his collaborators enhance it further.
+GBE’s primary ambition is to work with more innovative solution providing manufacturers and suppliers, to help them match the quality of information that mainstream provides to its specifiers and designers, and this will remain its ongoing focus as it looks towards a bright future.

+Contact Details (To Be Published)

+Company: National Green Specification Ltd.

+Contact: Brian Murphy

+Contact Email: BrianSpecMan@icloud.com

+Phone: 01733 238148 0044 1733 238148

+Website: http://greenbuildingencyclopaedia.uk/